infermedica/python-api/README.md

 ## Usage

-Here is an example of how to use diagnosis service.
+Here is an example of how to use the API to get a list of patient's likely diagnoses.

 ```python
 import infermedica_api